 FLY-FISHING: The Bushkill Creek offers some of the best fly-fishing around as it is fully stocked with trout.
 Anyone 16 years & up must have a PA Fishing license in order to flyfish at Resica Falls.
 An application for a license can be found on the PA Fish and Boat Commission website at www. fishandboat.com.
 The Bushkill Creek at Resica Falls is fly-fishing only and with all fish being catch and release.
 A buddy must accompany Scouts while fly-fishing.
 Fly-fishing is available on the Bushkill from well above and well below the falls.
 There is no wading by Scouts into the Bushkill.
 A note by the Scoutmaster attesting that the Scout has caught, identified and released the fish unharmed is sufficient for merit badge purposes.
 Bring your own rod and reels to camp.
-Fly-fishing Merit Badge is taught at the Native American Village.
+Fly-fishing Merit Badge is taught at Sports with fishing taking place at the Riverside Field.
+We will also host a Fly Fishing demonstration with local fly fishing experts on Monday evenings.